EarthProgram/did-earth/README.md

 }
 ```
 #### Update DID
-This operation allow updates to DID Documents by the controller(s).
+This operation allow updates to DID documents by the controller(s).

 Please note that the DID will remain the same, but the contents of the DID document could change, e.g., by including a new verification key or adding service endpoints.